 Items Of Note

-In addition to the larger than normal number of vacancies at the higher end of the pay scale, 12 out of 65 orchestras in the 2018 review did not have an executive who served a full season or had an interim CEO.
-That’s the largest number of gaps in a single season since we started tracking the figures in the 1999/00 season.
+- In addition to the larger than normal number of vacancies at the higher end of the pay scale, 6/66 orchestras in the 2019 review, nearly 10 percent, did not have an executive who served a full season or had an interim CEO.